Elective Affinities: Astrida Tantillo

-Walter Benjamin's essay on The Elective Affinities

-This essay by Walter Benjamin, written around 1920-21, was described by Austrian critic Hugo von Hoffmannsthal as "absolutely incomparable".
-It is renowned as an exemplary instance of Benjamin subjecting his literary subject matter to a process of intensive dialectical mediation.
-In the essay, which attacks Goethe's prose style and intentions, Benjamin argues for the possibility of the transcendence of mythic thinking (which he locates in the medium of Goethe's prose) in favour of the possibility of an as yet unencountered (and, in principle, unimaginable) "freedom".
-Typically, Benjamin locates this experience in art, which is, according to him, alone able, through mediation, to transcend the powers of myth.

 Adaptations

 A 1974 East German film with the same title was directed by Siegfried Kühn for the DEFA film studio.

 Francis Ford Coppola, in the grip of clinical manic depression and anxiety over his incomplete opus Apocalypse Now, and while purportedly under the influence of his girlfriend, screenwriter Melissa Mathison, proposed making a "ten-hour film version of Goethe's Elective Affinities, in 3D".

 John Banville's 1982 novel The Newton Letter adapts the story to Ireland.
 A description by Gordon Burgess can be found in German life and letters, April 1992.

-The film Tarot (1986) by Rudolf Thome is loosely based on Elective Affinities.
+The films Diary (1975) and Tarot (1986) by Rudolf Thome are loosely based on Elective Affinities.

 The 1993 play Arcadia, by British playwright Tom Stoppard, is a modern-day remake of Elective Affinities, albeit with a twist.
 The play takes place in modern times and 1809, Goethe's time; characters are replaced subtly, e.g. 'The Captain' becomes 'The Naval Captain'; and the chemical affinity becomes updated in the play with discussion on the second law of thermodynamics, chaos theory, and other subjects; albeit the play still holds to the idea that the characters are reactive entities, discussing ideas such as the "heat" of interactions between the characters.

 Robin Gordon's 1995 short story "Leaves in the Wind" adapts the story to modern England, with Edward and Charlotte as an academic couple.

 In 1996, a film version was made, entitled The Elective Affinities, directed by Paolo and Vittorio Taviani.

 The 2009 film Sometime in August directed by Sebastian Schipper is loosely based on Goethe's novel and transposes the story to modern-day Germany.